kubernetes/minikube/enhancements/proposed/20191001-background-service-to-update-dns-resolvers-on-host-os-for-ingress-resources.md

 ### Design summary

-There are 3 aspects of making the ideal solution work seemlessly for the end user although #1 and #3 are not part of this proposal
+There are 3 aspects of making the ideal solution work seamlessly for the end user although #1 and #3 are not part of this proposal

 #### 1. A DNS service that runs in the cluster and resolves ingress host names to the minikube cluster ip